 MUSIQUES JUIVES D’HIER et D’AUJOURD’HUI – May 8, 2012 – JUDAIQUES FM, 21h05

 Cheikh Raymond Leyris had a French name, was Jewish and sang in Arabic.
 Born in Constantine in 1912, natural child of a Christian woman and a Jewish man, he was the undisputed master of Arab-Andalusian music, called “Malouf” in Constantine.
 In this classical musical genre, transmitted for the most of it, orally through centuries since the glorious times of Arab Andalusia, he reached peaks of wisdom, invention and powerful creation.

-On June 22nd 1961, Cheikh Raymond is killed by gunshot in a Constantine’s market.
+On June 22, 1961, Cheikh Raymond was killed by gunshot in a Constantine’s market.
 His assassination caused the exile of the Jewish community, who lived there for 2000 years.
 Settled in France, his pupil Gaston Ghrenassia, guitar player of his orchestra, will become a famous singer called Enrico Macias.